I originally wrote and posted this blog a little over three years ago. It felt fitting to re-post it as a tribute to an old friend we lost this week.

 I am currently living with a Star of the Week.
-Truth be told, he is the Star of My Every Week but recognition at home doesn’t carry the kind of perks that Star of the Week at school brings.
-Like having your teacher’s permission to bring your giant, old black Labrador retriever to school for Show and Tell.
+Truth be told, he is the Star of My Every Week but recognition from mom doesn’t carry the kind of perks that Star of the Week at school in second grade brings…like having your teacher’s permission to bring your giant, old black Labrador retriever to school for Show and Tell.

 “I don’t know, honey.
 There are 'no dogs allowed' signs all over campus.”